Bernard Baruch: World War II

-Park bench statesman

-Baruch was well-known, and often walked or sat in Washington, D.C's Lafayette Park and in New York City's Central Park.
-It was not uncommon for him to discuss government affairs with other people while sitting on a park bench.
-This became his most famous characteristic and was also referenced in parody in the 1949 Bugs Bunny animated short, Rebel Rabbit.

-Winston Churchill and Baruch were personal friends, and Churchill sometimes stayed in Baruch's New York home when visiting the United States.
+Later life and death

+Baruch was well-known and often walked or sat in Washington, D.C.'s Lafayette Park.
+A popular story exists which claims that Baruch disliked being driven to the White House and would sit on a bench waiting for a signal light indicating the president was ready to see him.
+That led to him being nicknamed "the Park Bench Statesman".
 In 1960, on his ninetieth birthday, a commemorative park bench in Lafayette Park across from the White House was dedicated to Baruch by the Boy Scouts.
-A life-size bronze of Baruch sitting on a park bench is in the lobby at Baruch College's Vertical Campus at 1 Bernard Baruch Way in NYC.
+A life-size bronze of Baruch sitting on a park bench is in the lobby of Baruch College's Vertical Campus in Manhattan.

-Both Baruch and Adlai Stevenson chose to donate their personal papers to Princeton University not only out of their mutual admiration for Woodrow Wilson, but also their mutual friend, Dean Mathey.

-He continued to advise on international affairs until his death on June 20, 1965, in New York City, at the age of 94.
+He continued to advise on international affairs until his death from a heart attack on June 20, 1965 at his home in New York City, at the age of 94.
 His funeral at Temple Shaaray Tefila, the family synagogue, was attended by 700 people.
-His grave is at Flushing Cemetery, Flushing, Queens, New York City.
+His grave is in Flushing Cemetery in Flushing, Queens, New York City.

-Thoroughbred racing
+Personal life

 Baruch owned a string of thoroughbred racehorses and raced under the name "Kershaw Stable".
 In 1927, his horse, Happy Argo, won the Carter Handicap.

+Winston Churchill and Baruch were personal friends.
+Churchill sometimes stayed in Baruch's New York home when visiting the United States after the war (World War II).

+Family

+Baruch married Annie Griffin, an Episcopalian, of New York in 1897.
+Her father did not consent to the marriage or attend their wedding but later reconciled with Bernard.
+The couple had three children: Belle Baruch; Bernard Baruch Jr.; and Renée Baruch.
+Their daughters grew up Episcopalian, while Bernard Jr. was allowed to choose his faith.

+His daughter, Belle Baruch, an avid sportsperson, never married.
+His son, Bernard Baruch Jr., was married to Winifred Beatrice Mann from 1932 to 1945.
+His daughter Renee married Henry Robert Samstag.